MyNameIsTakenOMG/microsoft-zure-ai-learning/README.md

 ## Describe features of Document Intelligence and Knowledge Mining workloads on Azure
 ### Identify capabilities of Document Intelligence
+- Describe capabilities of document intelligence
+  - extract text, layout, and key-value pairs are known as document analysis.
+Document analysis provides locations of text on a page identified by bounding box coordinates.

+- Identify features of Azure AI Document Intelligence
+  - Prebuilt models - pretrained models that have been built to process common document types such as invoices, business cards, ID documents, and more.
+These models are designed to recognize and extract specific fields that are important for each document type.
+  - Custom models - can be trained to identify specific fields that are not included in the existing pretrained models.
+  - Document analysis - general document analysis that returns structured data representations, including regions of interest and their inter-relationships.

 ### Identify features of Knowledge Mining workloads and Azure AI Search
+- Describe features of Azure AI Search: provides the infrastructure and tools to create search solutions that extract data from various structured, semi-structured, and non-structured documents.
+  - Data from any source: accepts data from any source provided in JSON format, with auto crawling support for selected data sources in Azure.
+  - Full text search and analysis: offers full text search capabilities supporting both simple query and full Lucene query syntax.
+  - AI powered search: has Azure AI capabilities built in for image and text analysis from raw content.
+  - Multi-lingual offers linguistic analysis for 56 languages to intelligently handle phonetic matching or language-specific linguistics.
+Natural language processors available in Azure AI Search are also used by Bing and Office.
+  - Geo-enabled: supports geo-search filtering based on proximity to a physical location.
+  - Configurable user experience: has several features to improve the user experience including autocomplete, autosuggest, pagination, and hit highlighting.